rails/rails/guides/source/tuning_perf_for_deployment.md

 ### Memory Allocators and Configuration

 CRuby normally uses your system's default memory allocator.
-You can switch to another allocator such as [jemalloc](https://github.com/jemalloc/jemalloc) or [tcmalloc](https://github.com/google/tcmalloc).
+You can switch to another allocator such as [jemalloc](https://github.com/jemalloc/jemalloc).
 You can also configure your allocator &mdash; e.g. Linux's glibc malloc allows setting MALLOC_ARENA_MAX to a low value like 2 to significantly reduce memory use.

 This guide does not cover nonstandard allocators in significant detail.
 However, they can be a significant optimization relative to the system's default allocator.
 Long-running thread-based workers can be prone to memory fragmentation, which will reduce performance after many requests.
-An allocator like jemalloc can help.
+A different allocator can help.
+The best tested by the Ruby community is jemalloc.

 Performance Testing
 -------------------